 - public liability litigation

-- personal injuries litigation and PIPA claims for the Department of Transport and Main Roads, Queensland Police Service, Corrective Services, Department of Justice and Attorney-General, Education Queensland, TAFE and Housing
+- personal injuries litigation and PIPA claims for the Department of Transport and Main Roads, Queensland Police Service, Corrective Services, Department of Justice and Attorney-General, Queensland Health, Department of Environment, Education Queensland, TAFE and Housing

 - transport infrastructure litigation